Walking Tour | Historic Old Town

 On this tour, explore stories of recovery from the 1871 Great Chicago Fire and the neighborhood as the center of Chicago bohemianism in the 1960s and 1970s.
 Highlights include a post-Fire shelter cottage, the Midwest Buddhist Temple, numerous historic residences, and St. Michael’s Church.

 Tour runs 1.5 to 2 hours.
-Meet outside the Museum entrance on Clark Street.
+Meet at the Chicago History Museum.

 $25, $22.50 members